 The Different Components of Substance Abuse Treatment

-We use approaches that are aimed at getting down to the root of the addiction.
-Cognitive therapy is at the heart of most of our treatment plans.
-Individualized therapy with a qualified and caring professional will not only facilitate valuable reflection, it will make it possible to build a recovery plan that is tailored especially for your success.
+Treatment centers use approaches that are aimed at getting down to the root of the addiction.
+Cognitive therapy is at the heart of many treatment plans.
+Individualized therapy with a qualified and caring professional will not only facilitate valuable reflection, it will make it possible to build a recovery plan that is tailored specially for your success.
 Group therapy and family therapy allow feedback from the world around you in a safe space.

 Treatment for your physical body is just as important.
-We put a mindful emphasis on nutrition and strength training, so that your body has the necessary nutrients to fuel healthy brain chemical manufacturing, detoxification of the organs, and physical activity.
+Many treatment centers have a mindful emphasis on nutrition and strength training, so that your body has the necessary nutrients to fuel healthy brain chemical manufacturing, detoxification of the organs, and physical activity.

-Our treatment plans also include things like equine therapy and life coaching to hone your social skills and better prepare you for the world beyond treatment.
-We cover all the bases for long-term recovery success.
+Treatment plans can also include things like equine therapy and life coaching to hone your social skills and better prepare you for the world beyond treatment.
+A well-rounded treatment will cover all the bases for long-term recovery success.

 Detox, Treatment, and Aftercare

-Our first priority will be stabilizing your health.
-Detox is a medically supervised process that allows the body to filter out the remainder the toxins in the body.
-Our doctors are experienced in maintaining the highest possible comfort level during this necessary process.
+The first priority will be stabilizing your health.
+Detox is a medically supervised process that allows the body to filter out the remainder of the toxins in the body.
+Doctors are experienced in maintaining the highest possible comfort level during this necessary process.

-In addition to freeing the body from the shackles of addiction, we focus on preparing you for a fulfilling life in recovery.
+In addition to freeing the body from the shackles of addiction, treatment focuses on preparing you for a fulfilling life in recovery.
 That begins with uncovering the cause for the addiction and continues with teaching you how to live without it.

 During your last week in rehab, your focus will be turned toward life outside of treatment.
-We’ll help you to choose your next step at the completion of your treatment plan.
-Will you live with family, or a in a sober living home?
+You will have help to choose your next step at the completion of your treatment plan.
+Will you live with family, or in a sober living home?
 Would you like to participate in Intensive Outpatient Programs?
 Maybe you need a 12-step sponsor.
-Whatever your needs are, we’ll be there to help you make decisions that will aid in the continuance of your recovery.
+Whatever your needs are, your treatment team will be there to help you make decisions that will aid in the continuance of your recovery.